 We ensure that children are taught about keeping themselves safe through our comprehensive PSHE curriculum which is in line with the statutory requirements for Relationship Education and Health Education.
-In addition we deliver these messages through assemblies, circle times and P4C lessons.
+In addition we deliver these messages through assemblies.

 Relationships Education for primary pupils covers the characteristics of healthy relationships, building the knowledge and understanding that will enable children to model these behaviours.